For readers who want more details before diving in

 OK, fine, yes.
 They do.

-For Revolutionary
+For Revolutionary (Clandestine Magic #3)

 Q: Violence or other traumatic experiences?

 Characters’ lives are endangered, in several cases seriously.
 (Knowing more about what happens to them is a spoiler, so don’t read past this paragraph unless you want those details upfront.)
-No animals are endangered or killed.
-If you can handle Harry Potter and the Deathly Hallows, you should be OK with the level of violence and dangerous situations in Revolutionary.

 Stop reading here if you don’t want those (partial) spoilers about characters’ fates.